 Taiwan is one of fifty countries whose citizens are exempt from a Canadian visa under this scheme, which means Taiwanese nationals can apply for the eTA instead of needing a visa to visit Canada.

 Do Taiwan Citizens Need a Visa for Canada?

-The Canada Electronic Travel Authorization is only available to Taiwanese nationals who are entering Canada by air.
+The Canada Electronic Travel Authorization online is only available to Taiwanese nationals who are entering Canada by air.
 Visitors who are crossing the land border or arriving by ship cannot apply for an eTA, but may need a visa or other travel documents instead.

 The eTA for Taiwanese citizens is intended for visitors who are traveling to Canada for the purposes of:

 - tourism, especially short tourist stays

 - transiting through Canada to their onward destination